 - Sign in with your credentials or your phone number and check whether the app is loading properly or not.

 5. Downgrade to an older version with an APK

 If Snapchat is not loading on your Android, you have one remaining card to play, so to say.
 That we are aware of, of course.
 And that’s the roll-back option with an APK.
-You can learn more about the whole procedure and its value, here.
 Basically, by sideloading an APK, you get to choose which version of an app you want to run.